How to Stay Consistent in Life – 10 Laws of Consistency

 If you get into too much detail trying to make everything perfect and fretting over tiny details, it will be difficult for you to last long after the initial hype fades off.

-Let’s be real, life will hit you with its up and downs along the way and if you’ve made things too difficult and complicated for yourself, it would be much harder for you to carry on during the rough patches.
+Let’s be real, life will hit you with its ups and downs along the way and if you’ve made things too difficult and complicated for yourself, it will be much harder for you to carry on during the rough patches.

 So many people are unable to carry out their health plans because their subconscious mind has associated so much hassle with exercising.